JacopoDaeli/opensshpubkey-to-x509-converter/README.md

 # opensshpubkey-to-x509-converter
-Convert OpenSSH public key into a x.509 public key.
+Convert an OpenSSH public key into a x.509 public key.

 ## Usage
 ```